Cluster varieties from Legendrian knots: Abstract

 \section{Abstract}

-We show that many interesting spaces --- including all positroid strata and wild character varieties --- are moduli of constructible sheaves on a surface with microsupport in a Legendrian link.
-We recover the cluster structures on these spaces from the Floer theory of Lagrangian fillings of these Legendrians.
-We also use results in cluster algebra to construct and distinguish exact Lagrangian fillings of Legendrian links in the standard contact three space.
+Many interesting spaces --- including all positroid strata and wild character varieties --- are moduli of constructible sheaves on a surface with microsupport in a Legendrian link.
+We show that the existence of cluster structures on these spaces may be deduced in a uniform, systematic fashion by constructing and taking the sheaf quantizations of a set of exact Lagrangian fillings in correspondence with isotopy representatives whose front projections have crossings with alternating orientations.
+It follows in turn that results in cluster algebra may be used to construct and distinguish exact Lagrangian fillings of Legendrian links in the standard contact three space.

 { }